ncan33/STIF-2019/README.md

 * Voltage output shall not be affected by ambient temperature.

 **Dimensions**
-* Needs to have a extruded part through which force will be applied on the mouse, which needs to satisfy the following constraints:
+* Needs to have an extruded part through which force will be applied on the mouse, which needs to satisfy the following constraints:
   * Regular hexagon
   * Short diagonal 6.15 mm
 * The grip must be in the shape of the tool previously used to cause the controlled injury.